LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 - <a name="private-account-data"></a>
 **Private account data** —
-GitHub also collects and maintains certain private information about users as outlined in our [Privacy Policy](/articles/github-privacy-statement).
+Litsignal also collects and maintains certain private information about users as outlined in our [Privacy Policy](/articles/github-privacy-statement).
 This may include:
   - Private email addresses
   - Payment details
   - Security access logs
   - Data about interactions with private modules

-  To get a sense of the type of private account information that GitHub collects, you can visit your {{ site.data.reusables.user_settings.personal_dashboard }} and browse through the sections in the left-hand menubar.
+  To get a sense of the type of private account information that Litsignal collects, you can visit your {{ site.data.reusables.user_settings.personal_dashboard }} and browse through the sections in the left-hand menubar.

 - <a name="public-module-data"></a>
 **Public module data** —
-GitHub is home to many public, open-source educational projects.
+Litsignal is home to many public, open-source educational projects.
-You can browse almost any public module (for example, the [Atom Project](https://github.com/atom/atom)) to get a sense for the information that GitHub collects and maintains about modules.
+You can browse almost any public module (for example, the [Atom Project](https://github.com/atom/atom)) to get a sense for the information that Litsignal collects and maintains about modules.
 This can include:

   - The module itself